innovayio/AI-Safe-Transportation-DigitalCities/01 - Statement of Work/README.md

 ### Statement of Work (SoW)
 #### The SoW provides clear definition of the problem being solved and the associated challenges and pain points coming from the business domain context.
-Fo this use case, the following points are discussed:
+It provided the scope and specifications of the solution being delivered.
+For this use case, the following points are covered:
 #### - Overview on Smart Cities
 #### - Intelligent Transportation Systems (ITS) in Smart Cities
 #### - Architecture of ITS